 Kumiho is the fastest out of the bunch: a nimble skirmisher best suited for hunting down slow-moving targets.
 In skillful hands it easily disrupts the enemy backline while remaining almost impossible to catch.
 Kumiho is similar to Rogatka in many regards: it has similar durability and carries 2 medium slots.
 But instead of jumping it dashes — in any direction other than “upwards”.

 One dash expends one charge.
 You can store up to 2 of these.
 In Kumiho’s case (for others it takes longer) one charge refills every 5 seconds.
 The fact that you can store 2 dash charges means that you have an access to some quite advanced moves.
-For example, you can dash during dash to change the direction of your movement mid-air.
+For example, you can dash right after dash to dash in a complex trajectory, and also you can change the direction of your movement mid-air.

 While Kumiho is more of a lone flanker, Haechi is great at leading small strike teams.
 It is slightly less agile than Kumiho: Haechi’s movement speed is lower and its dash recharge takes slightly more time.
 But Haechi compensates this with an energy barrier covering everything around it.
 If you ever used Carnage or any other robot with Ancile, that will feel very familiar to you.